Neurology Hospital in Dubai

 These organizations have a wealth of information on Parkinson's disease, including its causes, symptoms, and treatment options.

 Alzheimer's disease is a progressive brain disorder that affects memory, thinking, and behavior.
-It is the most common cause of dementia in older adults.

 Early symptoms can include memory loss, problems with language, disorientation, mood swings, and changes in judgment.